Frozen Scream: Home media

+Censorship

 British film scholar Julian Petley lists the film as one of the 69 movies which were on the video nasties list "at one time or another."
 But it was not one of the 39 films prosecuted under the Obscene Publications Act 1959, which had been amended in 1983 to include films.
 According to British critic Neil Christopher, the film "officially (...) remains uncertified and unavailable" in the UK.

-As Fred Beldin at Allmovie writes, Frozen Scream was "withdrawn from prosecution perhaps because the bluenoses were too confused by the film's constant flashbacks, dream sequences, and extraneous narration to focus on a few gratuitous axe murders and eye-gougings."
+As Fred Beldin at AllMovie writes, Frozen Scream was "withdrawn from prosecution perhaps because the bluenoses were too confused by the film's constant flashbacks, dream sequences, and extraneous narration to focus on a few gratuitous axe murders and eye-gougings."

-Critical reception
+Critical response

 Critics had little good to say about Frozen Scream.
 Its poor production values and voice-over narration were common themes, though.
-In The Zombie Movie Encyclopedia, academic Peter Dendle calls the film a "dismal and homely backyard effort" with "robotic acting, abrupt transitions, and annoying Wonder Years'-like voice-over narration."
+In The Zombie Movie Encyclopedia, academic Peter Dendle calls the film a "dismal and homely backyard effort" with "robotic acting, abrupt transitions, and annoying Wonder Years-like voice-over narration."
 He also notes that "The zombies wear black hooded cloaks that associate them with a certain pre-Christian immortality cult and cheesy moustaches that associate them with the '70s."

 Glenn Kay describes the movie as a "totally nonsensical" and "forgettable little oddity" that "may supply a few laughs to bad-movie fans."
 He says that the "inappropriate narration (...) would be more suited to an infomercial" and that "Every element is truly amateurish, from the wooden acting to the lousy photography to the terrible score and the hilariously bad band during a party scene."

 Likewise, British critic Jamie Russell notes that Frozen Scream features "Hooded, frozen zombies [who] run amok in this cheesy 1970s outing."
 He points out that the "voiceover unhelpfully drown[s] out other characters' dialogue as they speak!" and concludes that the film is "Badly made, incompetently plotted; it's pretty dire."

 According to David Elroy Goldweber, "Apparently, all the sound was dubbed after filming, but some dialogue made no sense, so an extra voice-over (...) was added to clarify things.
-Yet no original dialgue was cut, so the second dialogue simply overlaps the first."
-Glodweber finds the film to be a "desperate mishmash of anything the filmmakers thought might entertain the audience."
+Yet no original dialogue was cut, so the second dialogue simply overlaps the first."
+Goldweber finds the film to be a "desperate mishmash of anything the filmmakers thought might entertain the audience."

+In his book Nightmare USA: The Untold Story of the Exploitation Independents (2007), Stephen Thrower wrote of the film: "One can feel a powerful sense of alienation and disorientation from the frankly insane Frozen Scream that rivals anything achieved by more self-conscious means."

-Beldin, the AllMovie reviewer, calls the film an "unintentionally surreal sci-fi horror yarn," and adds that "there's no doubt that Frozen Scream is a highly bizarre experience psychotronic devotees should enjoy enduring."
+Beldin, an AllMovie reviewer, calls the film an "unintentionally surreal sci-fi horror yarn," and adds that "there's no doubt that Frozen Scream is a highly bizarre experience psychotronic devotees should enjoy enduring."